| Safe Haskell | None |

 stateToST :: forall s st r a.
 Member (Embed (ST st)) r => s -> Sem (State s ': r) a -> Sem r (s, a) Source #

-effect in terms of operations
+Run an State effect in terms of operations

-in ST
+in ST.

-Internally, this simply creates a new STRef
+Internally, this simply creates a new STRef, passes it to

-, and then returns the result and the final value
+runStateSTRef, and then returns the result and the final value

-of the STRef
+of the STRef.

-Beware: As this uses an STRef
+Beware: As this uses an STRef internally,

 all other effects will have local

-state semantics in regards to State
+state semantics in regards to State effects

 interpreted this way.

-For example, throw
+For example, throw and catch will

-s, even if runError
+never revert puts, even if runError is used

-after stateToST
+after stateToST.

-When not using the plugin, one must introduce the existential st
+When not using the plugin, one must introduce the existential st type to

-, so that the resulting type after runM
+stateToST, so that the resulting type after runM can be resolved into

-forall st. ST st (s, a)
+forall st. ST st (s, a) for use with runST.
+Doing so requires

 stResult :: forall s a. (s, a) stResult = runST ( (runM $ stateToST @_ @st undefined $ pure undefined) :: forall st. ST st (s, a) )